North America Vacation

 Arrival & Departure

-Please plan on arriving at least one day prior to your trip departure.
-Day one of your itinerary starts at 8:30 or 8:45 am, depending on your hotel.
-Your trip ends with a drop-off at either the Bozeman airport (12:00 pm) or your Bozeman hotel (12:30 pm).
-Please make flights for 1:30 PM or later.
+Please plan on arriving in Bozeman, Montana at least one day prior to your trip departure.
+Day one of your itinerary starts at 8:30 am with pick-up at your pre-trip hotel.
+Your trip ends with a drop-off at either the Bozeman airport (11:00 am) or your Bozeman hotel (11:15 am).
+Please make flights out of Bozeman for 1:00 PM or later.

-Cross-Country Skiing: 3 to 5 miles, easy to moderate terrain, no experience necessary.
+Cross Country Skiing: 3 to 5 miles, options, no previous experience needed

 The hallmark of an Austin Adventures vacation is our exceptional dining.
 All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions – except one dinner on your own – are included as indicated by itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
 Alcoholic beverages and related gratuities are not included in the trip price.